TheTaz25/tutorial-backend/README.md

 # tutorial-backend
-Sample Backend with fastify and multiple routes, depeniding on the situation
+Sample Backend with fastify and multiple routes, depending on the situation

 Used for tutorials
-Security related are tolerable to this project!
+Security related topics are tolerable to this project!